flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

         - the name of the realm.

 2. `abstract Color getColor()`
-    - **Description**: Retrieves the color of the realm.
+    - **Description**: Retrieves the gameColor of the realm.
     - **Return Type**: `Color`
-        - the color of the realm.
+        - the gameColor of the realm.

 3. `abstract int getStatus()`
     - **Description**: Retrieves the status of the realm.